 STEP 1.
 Select the displacement geometry.
 FlowTexture uses the luminance of your clip's image or the luminance of a selected spice file (or a variable mix of both) as the basis for displacement.
-By default, it uses the clip's luminance to form the displacement, since the Mixer control is 100% at the bottom of the Displacement section.
-To instead select from hundreds of available spice geometries, set the Mixer to 0% and click the Options button at the top of the FlowTexture effect controls.
-(For more details about this and related controls, click here.)
+To select from hundreds of available spice geometries (instead of using the default Elliptic1 C spice file), click the Choose Spice File button at the center of the FlowTexture window.
+(For more details about this button and related controls, click here.)
+To instead use the clip's luminance to form the displacement, set the Mixer slider to 100% at the bottom of the Displacement section.
 To mix the spice geometry AND your clip's luminance, adjust the Mixer to an intermediate value, such as 50%.
-Experiment -- the Mixer is one of FlowTexture's most unique and powerful controls. keyframing the Mixer control can lead to incredible flowing distortion effects.
-For a flowing effect, keyframe Progress.
+Experiment -- the Mixer is one of FlowTexture's most unique and powerful controls.
+Keyframing the Mixer slider can lead to incredible flowing distortion effects.
+If you prefer a static (constant) distortion instead of a flowing effect, right-click the green Keyframe light button next to the Progress slider to clear the default keyframing of the control.